lelegard/winkbdlayouts/README.md

 You may increase or decrease the size of the array `scancode_to_vk` but keep all consecutive entries.
 Also keep the hexadecimal index values in comments.
 Each one is the index in the array and consequently the scan code value.
+These comments are useful to edit the table.

 The value of each entry is the 16-bit virtual key code.
 When a scan code is non-existent on the keyboard and has no virtual key, use the symbol `VK__none_`.